use-ink/ink-alliance/tutorials/README.md

 ## ink!
 Tutorials

 Welcome to the ink! tutorials!
-Here you’ll find resources to help you learn how to build smart contracts with ink!.
+These resources are here to help you create decentralized applications (dApps) using ink! smart contracts.
+Whether you’re just starting with your first contract or working on connecting it to a full-stack dApp, these tutorials will walk you through each step.

-Want to share your knowledge?
-See the [contribution guide](contribute/README.md) for details.
+If you want to make a tutorial, take a look at our [contribution guide](contribute/README.md)!

-Happy learning!
+We’re excited to have you here, happy learning :)